redding/assert/README.md

 One note: please respect that Assert itself is intended to be the flexible, base-level, framework-type logic that should change little if at all.
 Pull requests for niche functionality or personal testing philosphy stuff will likely not be accepted.

 If you wish to extend Assert for your niche purpose/desire/philosophy, please do so in it's own gem (preferrably named `assert-<whatever>`) that uses Assert as a dependency.
-When you do, tell us about it and we'll add it to this README with a short description.